teslamotors/ttpoe/README.md

 If you came here to be impressed by something complex and clever, you won't be.
 The protocol is designed on basic fundamentals -- simple transport and to the point.
 Ethernet transport in essence is only intended to move data from point A to B and should be limited by physics -- not software execution time.
 Centralized congestion management of extremely large scale machines (just like the internet) is a fool's errand -- each endpoint should be resiliant and self-managing.

-TCP conquered the internet in a simple RFC.
-TTPoE attempts to do the same for AI and ExaScale.

-True brilliance is in simplicity.

 Eric Quinnell -- Sept 13, 2024

 # TTPoE Transport Header